Harrington Road Interchange, Pacific Highway

 Key benefits of the project include:

-• improved connection between Harrington and Coopernook
+- improved accessibility and connectivity between Harrington and Coopernook

-• remove the need for motorists to turn right across the highway
+- remove the need for motorists to turn right across the highway

-• reduce the risk and severity of crashes
+- reduce the risk and severity of crashes.

 Next steps